-- Generic Action Plan - provide an education centre within the Green Belt - Bare Ground Habitat Action Plan - incorporate a brown roof scheme within a development - create new bare ground areas on suitable sites and maintain existing areas - create and monitor the usage of a kingfisher nesting bank - Garden and Allotment Habitat Action Plan - incorporate wildlife friendly planting into municipal planting areas - develop a facility for Harrow Bee Keepers to offer school visits - Grassland Habitat Action Plan - retain and create grassland on development sites - implement grassland management plans on Sites of Importance for Nature Conservation - for all sites supporting acid grassland, maintain existing coverage and restore at least 0.5ha in partnership with the London Acid Grassland Habitat Action Plan - Standing and Running Water Habitat Action Plan - restoration of the lake at Old Redding - implement management plans for the two ponds at Little Common - Woodland Habitat Action Plan - design and create a nature trail for Bentley Wood High School, Peterborough and St Margaret's School and Old Redding Complex - Bat Species Action Plan - Install 10 new bat boxes annually - Heath Spotted Orchid Species Action Plan - restore the habitat to the south of Tyke's Brook, including the diversion of footpaths, to favour re-colonisation by the heath spotted orchid - 5.16.2 Many of the actions set out in the BAP are included in the management plans prepared for Harrow's sites on nature conservation importance (see paragraph 5.14.7).
+- Generic Action Plan - provide an education centre within the Green Belt - Bare Ground Habitat Action Plan - incorporate a brown roof scheme within a development - create new bare ground areas on suitable sites and maintain existing areas - create and monitor the usage of a kingfisher nesting bank - Garden and Allotment Habitat Action Plan - incorporate wildlife friendly planting into municipal planting areas - develop a facility for Harrow Bee Keepers to offer school visits - Grassland Habitat Action Plan - retain and create grassland on development sites - implement grassland management plans on Sites of Importance for Nature Conservation - for all sites supporting acid grassland, maintain existing coverage and restore at least 0.5ha in partnership with the London Acid Grassland Habitat Action Plan - Standing and Running Water Habitat Action Plan - restoration of the lake at Old Redding - implement management plans for the two ponds at Little Common - Woodland Habitat Action Plan restore the habitat to the south of Tyke's Brook, including the diversion of footpaths, to favour re-colonisation by the heath spotted orchid - 5.16.2 Many of the actions set out in the BAP are included in the management plans prepared for Harrow's sites on nature conservation importance (see paragraph 5.14.7).
 These management plans helpfully confirm the extent of any proposed infrastructure requirements or works to be carried out to deliver on the actions of the BAP and are already accounted for and included in the Delivery Plan at Section 6 under 'Natural Green Space'. - 5.16.3 With regard to the other actions listed above that are not covered by the management plans, unfortunately there is no works programme or a costing for implementing these actions.
-One of the proposed actions under the Generic Action Plan is 'to develop an overall funding programme to delivery the Harrow BAP' and to 'produce an annual work programme", but these do not seem to have been done and it is beyond the scope of this particular study to derive this.
+One of the proposed actions under the Generic Action Plan is 'to develop an overall funding programme to delivery the Harrow BAP' and to 'produce an annual work programme', but these do not seem to have been done and it is beyond the scope of this particular study to derive this.
 However, it is understood that the Open Spaces Strategy will, where relevant, seek to implement relevant actions as part of the coordinated management of the open spaces network.
 It is therefore anticipated that this will result in a costed programme of works that can be helpfully included in a subsequent review of the Delivery Plan.